 It is important that REDICRETE have the correct details on hand, which include such things as your address and telephone number.
 You can update your details by phoning us.
 Please see section 6 for contact details.
 From time to time, you may receive communication (e.g. phone call, email or letter) asking you to confirm your information.
 This ensures that our systems are up to date and reduces the risk of inaccurate information on our systems.

 You can ask REDICRETE to correct any inaccurate information that we hold or have provided to others by contacting us using the contact details in section 6.
 If the information that is corrected is information we have provided to others, you can ask us to notify them of the correction.
 We don’t charge a fee for these requests.
 If we are able to correct your information, we will inform you when the process is complete.
-If we disagree with you that information should be corrected, we will let you know in writing our reasons.
+If we disagree with you that information should be corrected, we will let you know our reasons.

 If you have any queries and/or complaints regarding your privacy, you have the right to make a complaint, which will be handled by REDICRETE.